-A distracted driver playing on his cell phone at 1:00 a.m., drifts out of his lane and onto the white line.
-A Police Officer turns on his lights to initiate a traffic stop and the driver abruptly pulls over onto a neighboring sidewalk.
-The Officer observes that the driver is off balance and sluggish, has watery eyes, slurred speech and smells of alcohol.
+A distracted driver playing on his cell phone at 1:00 a.m. drifts out of his lane and onto the white line.
+A Police Officer turns on his lights to initiate a traffic stop, and the driver abruptly pulls over onto a neighboring sidewalk.
+The Officer observes that the driver is off balance and sluggish, has watery eyes, slurred speech, and smells of alcohol.
 The driver agrees to perform a field sobriety test and performs poorly.
-The Defendant is placed under arrest for DUI and then refuses to submit to a Breathalyzer Test at the county jail.
+The driver is then placed under arrest for DUI and he later refuses to submit to a Breathalyzer Test at the county jail.

-RESULT: The attorney used the police car’s videotape to determine that the officer on duty did not have enough evidence to initiate a traffic stop upon the Client.
+RESULT: The Musca Law defense attorney used the police car’s videotape to determine that the Officer did not have enough evidence to initiate a traffic stop against the Client.
 After being placed under arrest, the Client chose not to take a breath test; resulting in no evidence of him being under the influence of any substance.
-The charge of DUI was REDUCED The Client is now eligible to have his record expunged.
+The charge of DUI was REDUCED, and the Client is now eligible to have his record expunged.